computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/siena/index.md

 #### Computer Science 3/2 Program

-This is a 5-year program, where the B.S. in Computer Science from Siena is earned by spending 3 years a Siena, then a B.S. in Engineering is earned by spending 2 additional years at Rensselaer Polytechnic Institute, Clarkson University, or SUNY Binghamton.
+This is a 5-year program, where the B.S. in Computer Science from Siena is earned by spending 3 years at Siena, then a B.S. in Engineering is earned by spending 2 additional years at Rensselaer Polytechnic Institute, Clarkson University, or SUNY Binghamton.